jrendel/LD27/README.md

 9:30 Sun - 9 pm Sun
 - 6 hr programming
 - 2 hr graphics
-- 1-4 hr polish and testing
+- 1-4 hr polishing, testing, submitting

 Other breaks in between - snacks, talking dog out, etc probably account for an hour or so